-Many of our residential homes offer respite care for older people who need extra support following an operation or illness, or while their regular carer takes a well-earned break.
+Many of our homes offer 24-hour respite care for older people who need extra support following an operation or illness, or for temporary care while their regular carer takes a well-earned break.

 Being a full-time carer is a very demanding role.
 Respite care breaks are an opportunity for carers to take a holiday or simply spend some time looking after their own needs, safe in the knowledge that their loved one is receiving the very best care.
 And respite care can be a valuable break for older people too – it’s a chance to meet new people, enjoy a change of scenery and try out some new activities and experiences.

 We understand that it’s the personal details that make a difference.
-We take the time to get to know our respite clients before they arrive, so we can be sure that their stay gets off to a great start.
+We take the time to get to know your loved one so we can be sure that their stay gets off to a great start.
 Each respite client has a personal care plan that takes into account their support needs, interests, likes and dislikes, and daily routines.

-Use the 'find your local care home' search tool on the left, above, to find a residential home that offers respite care in your area.
-Our care home managers will be able to give you more information about arranging a respite break, including the fees for the stay and the funding options available to you.
-The cost of respite care is often covered by local councils, but individuals or their carers can also choose to self-fund a respite break.
+Use the find a care home search tool to find a residential home that offers respite care in your area.
+Our care support teams will be able to give you more information about arranging a respite break, including the fees for the stay and the funding options available to you.

 If you are considering having a holiday with your loved one but you’re not sure where to start, our break away holiday guide can help.